- Search The Registry

 - My Account

 *Les Payne was born on this date in 1941.
 He was a Black journalist and editor.

 Leslie Payne was born in Tuscaloosa, Alabama, and grew up in Hartford, Connecticut.
-According to DNA analysis, he was descended in part from people from the African country, Cameroon.
+According to DNA analysis, he was descended partly from people from Cameroon.
 The first member of his family to attend college, Payne graduated from the University of Connecticut in 1964 with a degree in English.
 He was interested in pursuing a career in journalism, but as a black man, he found no opportunities in the mainstream press.
 Instead, Payne joined the army, where he eventually became a captain.
 He ended his army career with two years as an information officer, writing speeches for General William Westmoreland and running the army newspaper.

 Newsday hired Payne in 1969 as an investigative reporter.
 In 1973, he helped write "The Heroin Trail," a series of 33 articles that detailed how heroin originated in Turkish poppy fields and found its way to the streets of New York City.
 Newsday won the 1974 Pulitzer Prize for Public Service for "The Heroin Trail."
 Next year it was published as a book credited to the newspaper staff, The Heroin Trail (Holt, Rinehart and Winston, 1975).
 In 1975, Payne and other African Americans working in the media established the National Association of Black Journalists.
 Payne served as the group's fourth president.